Beyond the Black River

 "Beyond the Black River" is one of the original short stories about Conan the Cimmerian, written by American author Robert E. Howard and first published in Weird Tales magazine, v.
 25, nos.
-5-6, May-June 1935.
+5-6, May–June 1935.
 The story was republished in the collections King Conan (Gnome Press, 1953) and Conan the Warrior (Lancer Books, 1967).
 It has more recently been published in the anthology The Mighty Swordsmen (Lancer Books, 1970), and the collections The Conan Chronicles Volume 2: The Hour of the Dragon (Gollancz, 2001) and Conan of Cimmeria: Volume Three (1935-1936) (Del Rey, 2005).
-It's set in the pseudo-historical Hyborian Age and concerns Conan's battle against a savage tribe of Picts in the unsettled lands beyond the infamous Black River.
+It's set in the fictional Hyborian Age and concerns Conan's battle against a savage tribe of Picts in the unsettled lands beyond the infamous Black River.

 Plot overview

 The story takes place in Conajohara, a newly established Aquilonian province recently annexed by King Numedides from the Picts.
 Balthus, a young settler on his way to Fort Tuscelan at the Black River, the province's border to the Pict Lands, encounters Conan in the forest slaying a Pict.
 Accompanying the young man back to the fort, Conan finds the corpse of a merchant left by a Pictish wizard named Zogar Sag and slain by a swamp demon.
 The fort's commander, Valannus, desperately asks Conan to slay Zogar Sag before he raises the Picts against the whole borderlands, especially since Tuscelan is vastly undermanned after Numedides foolishly decided to withdraw most of its garrison.
 Taking a hand-picked team of scouts and Balthus, Conan sets off stealthily in his canoe.

 Soon, Balthus is captured and most of Conan's men are slaughtered in an ambush.
 Balthus and one of the scouts are tied to stakes in a Pictish village, and soon the scout is sacrificed by Zogar Sag to one of his jungle creatures.
 Before Balthus can meet a similar fate, Conan shoots the creature, causing it to thrash around in the crowd, and the two flee into the forest.
 Conan tells Balthus information on the cult of Jhebbal Sag, now forgotten by most.
 Once all living creatures worshipped him when men and beasts spoke the same language.
 Over time, most men and beasts forgot his worship.
 Zogar Sag has not, however, and can control those few animals and creatures who also remember, sending them on Conan's trail.

 Conan is able to fend off the pursuing beasts using a symbol he once noticed, and the pair return to the Fort to warn everyone of an impending Pictish assault, but they are too late.
 The Picts have already surrounded the fort, and a fierce battle is going on.
 The number of Picts ensures that eventually the fort will be overwhelmed and the defenders slaughtered.
 The only thing left to do is warn the settlers to flee while the Picts are busy with the fort - otherwise they will be slaughtered, too.